Designing Performance Improvement Experiences—Stakeholder MappingDescription:

 It’s Not Just the Journey—It’s the Entire Experience!Description:

 When designing a more holistic and modern approach to learning, one of the largest hurdles is not just what delivery method to choose, but how to plan and design for the entire experience—the journey.
 How might a more systematic approach that includes looking at the complete learner experience and not just the intentional formal learning part enhance learning transfer?
-During this session, led by senior talent development practitioners from award-winning organizations and supported by ATD Forum member table facilitators, you will have the opportunity to work through an experience map, collaboratively assessing ideas for attracting, engaging, and sustaining individuals in the learning journey experience.Application on the job:
+During this session, led by senior talent development practitioners from award-winning organizations and supported by ATD Forum member table facilitators, attendees had the opportunity to work through an experience map, collaboratively assessing ideas for attracting, engaging, and sustaining individuals in the learning journey experience.Application on the job:

 - Experience a collaborative design thinking method.